samuelbarrett1234/csproject/README.md

 ## How to use this repository

-- Create an SQLite database by running `create_db.sql`.
-- In the `load/` folder you will find scripts for loading the data.
+- Firstly you need to create a new database object by running `create_db.sql` in SQLite, and then, depending on the type of data you are loading, pick a script in the `load/` folder you will find scripts for loading the data.
     - `load/random.py` creates a randomly generated dataset, for testing/comparison/control purposes
 - Once the data has been loaded, call `pair_up.py`, which creates pairings of the data points to train on (recall that the NCD method operates on pairs of inputs).
 This makes use of a _comma code_.
-- Once the data has been paired-up, it's time to start compressing it.
-Since compressors are basically string-to-string functions, the script to perform this is called `map.py`.
+- Once the data has been paired-up, it's time to start compressing it, using `compress.py`.
 It applies the compressor to all of the data in the DB.
 Some compressors have to train first, like the BERT compressor.
 - Once you have invoked the relevant compressors, `compute_ncd.py` will use the compressibilities achieved to compute all of the different NCD similarities we are interested in.